 Fallopian tubes are two in number attached to the uterus on either side.
 The function of the fallopian tube is to transport the egg which is released from the ovary to the uterus.
-Once the sperm meets the egg in the fallopian tube, it transports the fertilised egg to the uterus.
+Once the sperm meets the egg in the fallopian tube, it transports the fertilized egg to the uterus.

 FTC requires both hysteroscopy and laparoscopy.

-- History of infertility due tubal factor.
+- History of infertility due to tubal factors.

 The published evidence suggests must fallopian tube cannulation achieves tubal patency up to 70% and successful in achieving in pregnancy in 10%-20% of women.

 - Fallopian tube cannulation is generally regarded as a safe procedure.